Agent-E11/basic-discord-bot/README.md

         - `-d` means that you want to ignore the output of the container (if the command doesn't work the first time, you should try running it without the `-d` flag to see what the error is).
         - `--name discord-bot` means you want to name the container "discord-bot", you can replace "discord-bot" with any name you want.
         - `agente11/basic-discord-bot:<tag>` is the image you want Docker to use when running the container.
 You must replace `<tag>` with the correct tag though, a safe one to use is `1.2-amd64`.

+    - You can run `docker ps` to see that the container is running.

 4. If you set it up correctly, it should just work.
 But here are some things to try if it didn't (WIP):
     - Incorrect Permissions
     - Guild ID or Bot Token